 • When an unpublished screenplay is used in the creation of a motion picture, the elements of that screenplay that appear in the motion picture are published when (i) copies of the motion picture are distributed to the public, or (ii) when copies of the motion picture are offered to a group of persons for further distribution, public performance, or public display."

 While this Compendium is not a statute, a court decision or even a regulation and does not have the force of law, it can have a persuasive character.
 More importantly, the principle expressed therein has been recognized, sometimes nearly verbatim, by the United States Circuit Courts which have considered the issue.
 Shoptalk, Ltd. v.
 Concorde-New Horizons Corp., 168 F.3d 586, 592 (2d Cir.
 1999); Batjac Prods.
 Inc. v.
 GoodTimes Home Video Corp., 160 F.3d 1223, 1235 (9th Cir.
 1998); Harris Custom Builders, Inc. v.
 Hoffmeyer, 92 F.3d 517, 520 (7th Cir.
 1996); Classic Film Museum, Inc. v.
 Warner Bros., 597 F.2d 13, 14 (1st Cir.
 1979).
-If its rule were to apply then both the 1927 play and the 1931 film were authorized publications of Deane's 1924 play and the elements in common between the three works would be subject to the copyright durations for registered and published works.
+If the Compendium's rule were to apply then both the 1927 play and the 1931 film were authorized publications of Deane's 1924 play and the protectable elements in common between the three works would be subject to the copyright durations for registered and published works.

 I might note that Bela Lugosi's estate has a property right to his name, voice, likeness etc. under California's Celebrities Rights Act.
 In fact it was the court case Lugosi v.
 Universal Pictures, 603 P.2d 425 (Cal.
 1979), which held that personality rights of an individual ended upon his or her death, that provided the impetus for that statute's enactment in Cal.
 Civil Code § 3344.1 That right lasts for 70 years after the celebrity's death.
-(It did not protect Lugosi until the law was retroactively amended in 2007 to cover all celebrities who died from 1915 onwards).
-He died in 1956, so any claim his estate may have will, coincidentally, terminate at the same time as the film's 95-year copyright term on which his claim principally rests.
+(It did not definitively protect Lugosi until the law was retroactively amended in 2007 to cover all celebrities who died from 1915 onwards).
+He died in 1956, so any claim his estate may have will, coincidentally, terminate in California at the same time as the film's 95-year copyright term on which his claim to fame principally rests.

 What about Frankenstein?
 So many of the same players revolve around that film as well, but the facts are a little different.
 Universal's Frankenstein is not only derived from Mary Shelley's 1818 novel but also from a 1927 British play from Margaret "Peggy" Webling.
 That play was produced by Deane and rewritten by Balderston in 1928 for an unproduced American version of the play.
 Universal bought the rights from Webling and Balderston.
 Webling died in 1949 and Deane's lifespan does not appear to be relevant in this scenario.
 However Balderston's play was never published as far as I can determine and Webling's play may not have been published until last year in the US ("Peggy Webling and the Story behind Frankenstein" 2024 by Dorian Gieseler Greenbaum & Bruce Graver), so the "published before 2003" rule discussed above does not apply based on the information I have.
 Moreover, any rights Webling and Balderston's estates may have to their unpublished work would not apply to the extent their work was published in the Frankenstein film.